Getting started with credit cards, miles and points for business owners

 When formulating your plan, be sure to look for a card (or cards) that offer nice welcome bonuses, solid bonus categories and ongoing benefits you’ll use.

 For example, having a card like The Business Platinum Card® from American Express can save you money thanks to perks like lounge access and an annual airline fee credit.
+Enrollment required for select benefits.
 Or take advantage of the bonus points you’ll earn on common business expenses like shipping and internet with a card like the Ink Business Cash card that’s currently offering an increased welcome bonus.

 Are you a small business owner?
 Be sure to sign up for our newsletter to receive tips and tricks to earning and redeeming travel rewards as a business owner.